vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 Yes.

-Baremetal here is the focus, as it requires careful configuration, a lot of customization and makes troubleshooting complicated.
+The focus here is Baremetal, as it requires careful configuration, a lot of customization and makes troubleshooting complicated.

 <br>
 <br>